element-hq/element-web/README.md

    `cd matrix-react-sdk; npm run start:css`

 Note that you may need to restart the CSS builder if you add a new file.
-Note that `npm start` builds debug versions of the the javascript and CSS, which are much larger than the production versions build by the `npm run build` commands.
+Note that `npm start` builds debug versions of the javascript and CSS, which are much larger than the production versions build by the `npm run build` commands.

 IMPORTANT: If you customise components in your application (and hence require